csiro-data-school/python/_episodes/13-functions.md

 ## Defining a function does not run it

-- Defining a function does not run it.
 - Must call the function to execute the code it contains.
 - Function arguments can either be literal values or variables.